siboles/pyCellAnalyst/doc/installation.rst

 Extra Tasks on Linux and Mac
 ----------------------------

 On Linux the libraries for VTK need to be linked.
 The method for doing this varies with distribution.
 On Ubuntu 14.04 and later, this is done by creating a file *vtk.conf*  in the folder */etc/ld.so.conf.d* and putting the path to where the VTK libraries are located as text in this file.
 This path is written to the screen after the installation script has finished.
-Once *vtk.conf* is created and the path saved within.
-Execute the following command:
+Once *vtk.conf* is created and the path saved within, execute the following command:

 .. code-block:: guess